dolanor-galaxy/network/README.md

 ### Identity

 Most networks being bootstrapped require some form of identity system.
-Many of these start with base level asymmetric cryptographic using public/private key pairs.
+Many of these start with base level asymmetric cryptography using public/private key pairs.
 While we'll look to use these we believe this system is not enough.
 Anyone can participate in the network and anyone can generate a public/private key pair.
 Bad actors will likely cycle these and DDOS the network.